simonmichael/hledger_site/src/hledgermatic.md

 Some rules files are common rules included by the others, eg `wf.rules` and `common.rules`.

-## Downloads folder
+## Downloads

-`~/Downloads` is where my mac web browsers save downloaded CSV files by default, and it's where hledger's `source` rule looks for data files by default.
+`~/Downloads` is where my mac web browsers save downloaded CSV files, and it's where hledger's `source` rule looks for data files by default.
 If you don't have this folder on your system, you can make one, or use a symbolic link; or you can specify a different folder in your `source` rules.

 When downloading bank CSV files, you don't need to care much about which dates you download; hledger's [`import`](hledger.md#import) system will usually do the right thing.
 Just be sure to download enough data to cover the period since your last import (eg the last 30 days, last year, or all transactions).

-You also don't need to care much about managing the downloaded CSV files; after a successful import, you can delete them.
-Or, you can keep them for a while for backup/troubleshooting; or you can archive them all permanently.
+You also don't need to care much about managing the downloaded CSV files; hledger will automatically choose the latest ones, After a successful import, you can either delete them, keep them around for a while for troubleshooting, or archive each one permanently.

 ## Workflow
 In the justfile I have a `foo-import` script for each data source foo, and the `import` script runs all of them.
 So it's

-- download CSVs manually in web browser
+- download one or more CSVs manually in web browser
 - `j import --dry`
 - `j import`
 - load journal in emacs + ledger-mode + flycheck-hledger